-The humanities prelaw program takes an interdisciplinary approach to preparing those desiring to graduate with the academic transcript and experience that meets law school entrance requirements.
-Because law schools look for students with a diverse liberal arts education, the prelaw program curriculum engages students in a series of challenging courses in history, literature, philosophy, psychology and political science.
-It stresses critical thinking, learning to write well and an understanding of human society.
+The humanities prelaw program takes an interdisciplinary approach to preparing students who want to graduate with an outstanding academic transcript and the kind of experience that meets law school entrance requirements.
+Because law schools look for students with a diverse liberal arts education, the prelaw program curriculum engages students in a series of challenging courses in history, literature, philosophy, psychology, and political science.
+It stresses critical thinking, learning to write well, and an understanding of human society.

 The Prelaw Advisory Group, made up of prominent attorneys who volunteer their time to help students achieve their goals, guides the program.
 Each member contributes time and expertise to ensure the program of study in prelaw is current and effective, often serving as adjunct faculty.
 This gives prelaw program students valuable exposure to the career from day one.

 Students complete and present a senior capstone project, for which they craft a substantial written work based on original research on a significant legal issue.
 As a result, they get practical experience, an enhanced job search portfolio, and the perfect preparation for law school or employment.

 Florida Tech’s academic environment is just one of the many reasons it is one of the best prelaw schools in the nation.
 The program boasts a close-knit community of professional faculty and supportive staff who work together to mentor students and provide a robust learning experience.

 Our class sizes are kept small to foster learning and create valuable working relationships between students and their professors, which is essential to student growth and success.
 Students also thrive when given the chance to work with faculty on research projects.

 The best prelaw schools in the nation take advantage of experienced attorneys to give students a view of this career.
 Florida Tech hires well-respected local attorneys who teach the courses and bring their expertise and experience to the classroom.
 Professors are also nationally recognized experts in many areas of the humanities; some have won university teaching and service excellence awards.